School Anxiety, Signs, Causes, Support and Resources.

 We need to appreciate that both parties want what is best for the child.
 If you don’t kid loses faith in parents and disempowers them from supporting.
 One of the suggested approaches that I thought would be particularly helpful was to tell the parent of issues before they collect the child at the end of day.
 That reduces the likelihood that the child will overhear and suffer another blow to their self esteem.
 It also means the parent can be emotionally available to the child.
 Make sure everything from the school day can be straightened out before the end of the school day.
 We don’t want a scared child at bedtime when it’s too late to know facts or help them feel calm

 If schools can engage parents so they are part of the plan then the plan is stronger.
 Listening really carefully to parents and carers is key to understanding the bigger picture.
 We dismiss their instincts/comments/input at our peril.
-This is a great way of extending our understanding beyond the school gates and identify triggers the cross pollinate home and school environments.
+This is a great way of extending our understanding beyond the school gates and identifying triggers that cross-pollinate home and school environments.
 Parent relationships are so important when it comes to working with vulnerable children.

-One parent with an in depth knowledge of both her child and SEND in gerneral had to very forcibly insist there was no play therapist provision for her son before hospital operation, & no numbing cream before his injection.
-Treated suspiciously, but autistic son trusted her and she knew how to time explanations and host sensory preferences.
+One parent with an in-depth knowledge of both her child and SEND in general had to very forcibly insist there was no play therapist provision for her son before the hospital operation, & no numbing cream before his injection.
+Treated suspiciously, but her autistic son trusted her and she knew how to time explanations and host sensory preferences.

 Staff demands/interactions can be a real source of stress for a child, if those staff are trained to co-regulate they become supporters rather than stressors.
 Co-regulation.
 Recognise that these children are often not able to self-regulate so don’t expect them to and instead support them to regulate themselves.
-Providing a space for children to self regulate but teaching skills for good self regulation alongside this is essential.
+Providing a space for children to self-regulate and teaching skills for good self-regulation alongside this is essential.
 Having tools etc close by to communicate what they need is a must.
 If a child is an AAC user their PECS/PODD book must be close by.